Skip to main content

 Nonparametric Machine Learning Algorithms

-• Learning: Requires large amounts of data and computational resources, learning speed is slow.
-Flexibility: Can adapt to complex function forms.
+• Learning: Requires a large amount of data and computational resources; learning speed is slow.

 • Decision Trees